catalyst-cooperative/catalystcoop-handbook/docs/policies.md

 # Policies

-## Compensation & Benefits
+## Wages

-### Compensation

 **Provided to:** Members & Contractors

-Catalyst pays its employees and contractors $36.75 / hour.
+Catalyst pays its employees and contractors **$36.75 / hour**.

 Catalyst employees are paid through a monthly payroll which is run monthly at the end of the first week of the month.
 Paychecks should be deposited electronically by the 15th of the month.

-### Expected Hours
+## Expected Hours

-#### Weekly Hours
+### Weekly Hours

 In line with our goal of allowing members time to pursue activities outside of work, Catalyst has generally adopted a **30 hour work week**, with the understanding that some weeks may have more or fewer hours worked.

-#### Annual Hours
+### Annual Hours

 Each **member** must work at least **1000 hours per calendar year** in order to maintain their membership in the cooperative.
 This is equivalent to averaging 20 hours of work per week (or half of a normal 40 hr/week FTE).
 For new members who join the cooperative partway through the calendar year, this requirement will be prorated and applied only to the portion of the year during which they were working for the cooperative, including their 6 month candidacy period.
 Steven Winter shall only be required to work an average of 10 hours per week to retain his membership in the cooperative.

 **Member-track contractors** must work **500 hours during a six month candidacy period** in order to be eligible for co-op membership.

-### Benefits

-#### Unpaid Time-Off
+## Time-Off & Reduced Hours

 **Provided to:** Members & Contractors

+### Notification Policy

+Notification of absence or reduced hours must be sent at least as far in advance from the date of absence as the absence is long.
+EX: eight days of vacation requires eight days of advance notice.
+For notifications requiring board permission: copy the contents of the [Member Time Off Request](https://docs.google.com/document/d/1nzaVzdXkwDmj9VqEh0vboRlbJo8-4Izs80K_0QuImJA/edit) into an email, fill it out, and send it to the board.
+Those utilizying this policy are not required to provide an explanation for why they are taking time off or reducing their hours.
+Approval shall not be contingent on providing a justification for the request.

+- For absence less than a week: send a slack message to the team channel explaining when you will be gone, and tag @channel so that everyone is notified.
+- For absence greater than a week: send an email to everyone explaining when you will be gone and to what extent you can be contacted.
+- Each person’s google calendar should show when they are “out of office”.

+### Time-Off: *Working 0 hours per week*

+**Requires Notification:**

+- Members may take **up to two consecutive weeks** (10 consecutive work days) of time off without seeking explicit permission from the Board.
+Those utilizing this policy for at least one full day are expected to notify their team (and encouraged to notify others) in accordance with the notification policy so their absence can be accomodated.

+**Requires Board Permission:**

-Members may take up to 2 weeks (10 consecutive working days) of unpaid time off, so long as they notify the Board of their scheduled absence at least 2 weeks in advance.
-Members may request more than 2 weeks of unpaid time off by submitting a written request to the Board at least as far in advance of the absence as the absence will be long.
-For example, a 1 month long leave would need to be requested at least 1 month in advance.
-Approval of periods of unpaid leave in excess of 2 weeks will be contingent on the ability of the cooperative to continue operating as a viable economic entity.
-A member cannot take more than 6 months of consecutive leave without resigning their membership in the cooperative.
-We encourage contractors to keep us informed as to their availability on a regular basis.
+- Members seeking **more than two consecutive weeks** of time off must  submit a written request to the Board in accordance with the notification policy.
+Those utilizing this time off policy are expected to communicate with their teams regarding the viability of their absence beforehand.
+Approval of leave will be contingent on the ability of the cooperative to continue operating as a viable economic entity.

-Members and member-track contractors are **not required to provide an explanation for why** they are taking paid or unpaid time off.
-Approval of unpaid time off shall not be contingent upon the member providing a justification for their request.
+### Reduced Hours: *Working \<20 hours per week for more than two weeks*

+**Requires Board Permission:**

+- Members seeking to work at a reduced rate for **more than two consecutive weeks** must submit a written request to the Board in accordance with the notification policy.
+Those utilizing this reduced hours policy are expected to communicate with their teams regarding the viability of their schedule shift beforehand.
+Once the request has been submitted, members should  work together with their team to create a viable work plan.
+This may include reducing overhead like check-in meetings.
+Approval of the work plan will be contingent on the ability of the cooperative to continue operating as a viable economic entity.

+### Missing Meetings

+Whether taking large chunks of time off or going to a doctor's appointment for a few hours, members and contractors are expected to communicate when they are going to be absent from meetings.
+This is best accomplished by rejecting calendar invites and notifying relevant parties on slack.

+A decision should be made regarding whether to reschedule or carry on with the meeting.

+### Maintaining Membership & Good Standing

+Members and contractors should consider the following rules when considering taking time off or reducing their hours:

+- Pursuant to the expected hours policy, members  must work a total of 1000 hours in a calendar year in order to sustain their membership in the cooperative.
+- Regardless of hours worked, a member cannot take more than 6 months of consecutive leave without resigning their membership in the cooperative.
+- To be eligible for the monthly healthcare stipend, members must have worked a rolling 1000 hours over the past 12 months (pro-rated for those that have been with the co-op for less than a year).
+- Members and contractors are encouraged and expected to keep their team members informed and update their calendar regularly to reflect their availability.

+## Benefits

-#### Paid Time-Off
+### Paid Time-Off

 **Provided to:** Employee-Members only